 Hypokalemia is defined as decreased potassium levels in the body.
-Potassium is a micro-mineral, an electrolyte that is required for proper functioning of the heart, nerves and maintaining salt-water balance in the body.
-Low levels of potassium may be life threatening.
-Hypokalemia may occur as a result of increased rate of loss of body’s potassium or reduced intake.
+Potassium is a micro-mineral, an electrolyte that is required for the proper functioning of the heart, nerves and maintaining salt-water balance in the body.
+Low levels of potassium may be life-threatening.
+Hypokalemia may occur as a result of the increased rate of loss of the body’s potassium or reduced intake.
 Several causes of hypokalemia may co-exist simultaneously in the body.

-Potassium is usually found in fruits like banana, grapes, papaya, avocados, unprocessed foods, such as fresh leafy greens, tomatoes, potatoes and beans.
+Potassium is usually found in fruits like bananas, grapes, papaya, avocados, unprocessed foods, such as fresh leafy greens, tomatoes, potatoes, and beans.

-What are the signs and symptoms of hypokalaemia?
+What are the early signs and symptoms of hypokalaemia?